“buried with Him in baptism, in which you also were raised with Him through faith in the working of God, who raised Him from the dead.”

 Colossians describes this as having already taken place.
 We are already identified with Christ in his burial.
 The Bible uses “buried with” in the figurative sense only (Romans 6:4).
 We are identified with Christ in his burial as set forth in his baptism.

 “Baptism” here is not water baptism.
 It is Spirit baptism.
-Spirit baptism is an action of the Holy Spirit whereby he puts the believer into the body of Christ (i.e., our salvation).
-Water baptism simply is a physical demonstration of what the Holy Spirit did.
+Spirit baptism is an action of the Holy Spirit, whereby he puts the believer into the body of Christ (i.e., our salvation).
+Water baptism is a physical demonstration of what the Holy Spirit did.
 Water baptism is simply the illustration of Spirit baptism in physical movements.
-We should not put undue emphasis upon the physical object; the importance is what the Holy Spirit did at our salvation.
+We should not emphasize the physical object; the importance is what the Holy Spirit did at our salvation.

 The Christian is both buried and raised with Christ positionally.

 That person that we were before Christ is dead in the sight of God.
 That person is dead and buried.
-God wants us to reckon like he reckons.
-Our position in Christ is eternal, infallible and unalterable.
+God wants us to reckon as he reckons.
+Our position in Christ is eternal, infallible, and unalterable.